 Unsurprisingly, these devices are commonly used to carry out mass shootings.
 In 2019, it took a gunman in Dayton, Ohio, equipped with a large-capacity magazine just 32 seconds to fire 41 rounds, killing nine people.
 However, some states have been able to save lives by banning these devices: between 1976 and 2018, state laws banning these types of magazines were associated with 38% fewer fatalities and 77% fewer nonfatal injuries.

 Assault weapons bans are effective at reducing the number of people killed or injured when a shooting occurs.
-Eight states — Delaware, California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, New York, and Washington, D.C — already have assault weapon bans in place, but are vulnerable to weaker gun laws of surrounding states.
+10 states — Washington State, Illinois, Delaware, California, Connecticut, Hawaii, Maryland, Massachusetts, New Jersey, and New York — and Washington, D.C., already have assault weapon bans in place, but are vulnerable to weaker gun laws of surrounding states.
 We need a federal ban to ensure that schools, grocery stores, and parades are safer for communities across the country.

-That’s why it’s crucial that the Senate pass S.736, the Assault Weapons Ban of 2021, to ban assault weapons and large-capacity magazines.
+That’s why it’s crucial that the Senate pass S.25, the Assault Weapons Ban of 2023, to ban assault weapons and large-capacity magazines.
 The bill defines both of these things and makes it unlawful to import, sell, manufacture, transfer, or possess either one, without criminalizing those already in existence.